gabrielgodoy-zz/learning-react-redux/README.md

 * Functions > 80%
 * Lines > 80%

-If code coverage is less than that you will not be able to commit or push on the project
+If code coverage is less than that you will not be able to commit ou push on the project

 ---